MGajendra001/shiftcare-challenge/README.md

 ### Assumptions and Decisions

+- Client data can be loaded from a file or URL, specified via `--source`.
-- Client data is fetched from https://appassets02.shiftcare.com/manual/clients.json at runtime.
+- Client data is fetched from https://appassets02.shiftcare.com/manual/clients.json at runtime (if source is not passed).
-- Search is case-insensitive and matches partial strings in the `full_name` field.
+- Search methods (e.g., `search_by_full_nam`e, `search_by_email`) and duplicate methods (e.g., `find_by_email`) are defined using metaprogramming for flexibility.
-- Clients missing `full_name` or `email` fields are handled gracefully:
-  - Missing names are excluded from search results.
+- Clients missing the specified field or with non-string values except *Integer* are excluded from search and duplicate results
-  - Missing emails are not considered duplicates.
 - The entire dataset is loaded into memory, assuming it’s not excessively large.
 - Dockerized setup simplifies deployment and ensures consistent environments.

 ### Known Limitations

 - Network dependency: Requires internet access to fetch data.
-- Search is limited to the `full_name` field.
 - No pagination; all results are displayed.
 - Memory usage may be an issue with very large datasets.

 ### Future Improvements

-- **Configurable Data Source**: Allow specifying a custom URL or local file via a command-line argument.
-- **Dynamic Search**: Extend search to other fields (e.g., `ruby app.rb search email hello@example.com`).
+- **Advanced Search**: Support regex or exact-match searches.
 - **REST API**: Extract logic into a library and serve via Sinatra/Rails (e.g., `GET /query?q=hello`).
 - **Scalability**: Use a database or stream JSON for large datasets.